fgheysels/azure-arc-course/eventgrid/README.md

 az eventgrid topic key list --name $topicname -g $rg --query "key1" --output tsv
 ```

-The endpoint is of the form: http://eventgrid.eventgrid-system:80/topics/TOPICNAME/api/events?api-version=2018-01-01
+⚠️ If the client is internal (pod in cluster), the endpoint is of the form: http://eventgrid.eventgrid-system:80/topics/TOPICNAME/api/events?api-version=2018-01-01

+⚠️ If you use the `event-ingress.yaml` in this folder and apply it to the `eventgrid-system` namespace, you can use curl from your machine to send the event.
+Be sure to set the host in the ingress to a value with the IP of your Traefik service.

 Issue the following curl command from inside the cluster.
 Replace KEY and ENDPOINT with the values obtained above.